ARMmbed/Debugging-docs/Docs/Debugging/Keil.md

 ##Install an offline tool

-The recommended offline tool is [Keil MDK v4.60](https://www.keil.com/demo/eval/arm.htm).
+The recommended offline tool is [Keil MDK v5.20](https://www.keil.com/demo/eval/arm.htm).
 Follow the links and instructions to set up the evaluation copy.

-##Export a project
+##Export a project using the Online Compiler

-[uVision](http://www.keil.com/uvision) is one of the external offline toolchains supported by the mbed platform.
+The [Online Compiler](https://docs.mbed.com/docs/mbed-os-handbook/en/5.1/dev_tools/online_comp/) supports exporting to multiple offline tools. [uVision](http://www.keil.com/uvision) is one of the third party toolchains supported by the mbed platform.
+Check the full list [here](https://docs.mbed.com/docs/mbed-os-handbook/en/5.1/dev_tools/third_party/).

 For a complete overview of the export feature, please refer to our general: [Exporting to offline toolchains](/Going_Further/Export/).

 To export your mbed program for use in uVision, right-click the program in your program workspace.
-From the dialog, you can select the "Export To" as "Keil uVision4", and the target microcontroller you wish to export for.
+From the dialog, you can select the "Export To" as "uVision4" or "uVision5" (depending on the version you have), and the target microcontroller you wish to export for.

 When you choose export, a zip file containing all the files you need for uVision will be generated.
 Unzip it and open the uVision project file (In this case, "project.uvproj"):